DanielSaromo/PyDuinoBridge/README.md

 The library uses Python>=3.6 and has been tested on different platforms (Windows, Raspberry Pi, and Jetson Nano).

-#### Instructions for installing the library on Jetson Nano:

-Since Jetson Nano is sometimes a bit tricky to deal with, I give some specific instructions for it.

-Be sure you have `pip` installed.
-You can follow [this tutorial](https://www.pyimagesearch.com/2019/05/06/getting-started-with-the-nvidia-jetson-nano/).

 #### \[Linux\] Port opening error due to permission requirements:

 Follow [this tutorial](https://www.arduino.cc/en/guide/linux#toc6) from the Arduino official page.
 Remember that you can log out of your Linux session with the command `gnome-session-quit`.
 This error occurs when installing the library on the **Jetson Nano** board.